Whiteeagl/Minilibx_utils/LINE_UTILS/README.md

 # How ?

-This function uses a simple Bresenham algorithm.
+The function uses a simple Bresenham algorithm.
 This algorithm is fast and one of the simplest, but does not perform antialiasing.
 It basically looks for the nearest pixel for all points in a line.

 # How can I use it ?